openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## Sitemap Example

 Use the following example to base your sitemap on to save some time.
-In openHAB 3, if you use the `Create Equipment from Thing` feature to auto create your items, the following will need minimal editing to change the camera name from `BabyCam` to what you choose to name the camera.
+If you use the `Create Equipment from Thing` feature to auto create your items, the following will need minimal editing to change the camera name from `BabyCam` to what you choose to name the camera.

 *.sitemap